Inclusive Decisions for Equal and Accountable Society

-Partners of the project in each of these countries are disability focused public organisations.
-In Ukraine our partner is the National Assembly of People with Disabilities – an organisation that represents 108 disability NGOs and acts as a social partner of the state in developing policies on social protection of people with disabilities and on provision of their rights.
+Partners of the project in each of these countries were disability focused public organisations.
+In Ukraine our partner was the National Assembly of People with Disabilities – an organisation that represents 108 disability NGOs and acts as a social partner of the state in developing policies on social protection of people with disabilities and on provision of their rights.

 Key project activities

-The IDEAS project plans a range of activities to strengthen the capacities of NGOs and individuals working in the sphere of disability as well as to increase co-operation between authorities and civil society in the decision making process.
-The key activities in the project include:
+The IDEAS project planed a range of activities to strengthen the capacities of NGOs and individuals working in the sphere of disability as well as to increase co-operation between authorities and civil society in the decision making process.
+The key activities in the project included: